felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 1. Click the **Settings** tab, then in the **Integrations** section, click **Pull HubRise catalog**.
 1. To confirm, click **Yes**.

-To understand how the HubRise catalog is mapped to Smood, see the [technical details](#technical-referece-for-catalog-pull).
+To understand how the HubRise catalog is mapped to Smood, see the [technical reference](#technical-reference) below.

 ### Automatic Catalog Pull